 Crest

-This statement details our school’s use of pupil premium (and recovery premium for the 2021 to 2024 academic years) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our School’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.

 School overview